Broseley Pipeworks

 The museum preserves the details of the industry of clay tobacco pipe making and has a display of clay tobacco pipes, including the Churchwarden and Dutch Long Straw pipes.
+A clay pipe maker can sometimes be seen demonstrating the process of making clay pipes by hand.
+There are also displays of historic prints relating to the production of tobacco and the art of smoking, as well as other items relating to tobacco.

 The pipeworks are Grade II listed.